cart-inception/multi-model-discussor/README.md

    ```

 You can also configure Ollama to run on a different machine by setting the `OLLAMA_HOST` environment variable or configuring it through the application's Advanced Configuration page.

+#### Option B: Google Gemini API

+1. Get a Google Gemini API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+2. Store your API key in the application:
+   - Option 1: Set an environment variable before starting the app:
+     ```bash
+     export GOOGLE_API_KEY=your_api_key_here
+     ```
+   - Option 2: Enter your API key in the Advanced Configuration > Google Gemini section of the application

+Note: You can set up both backends to access a wider variety of models.

 ### 3. Launch the Application